stormasm/spanish/grammar/object-pronouns.md

 - te lo envié ayer, I sent it (el mensaje) to you yesterday
 - se lo dije ayer, I told him yesterday

+---

+- me lo prestas, will you lend it to me
+- te la compré ayer, I bought it for you yesterday
+- se la vendió, she sold it to him
+- me los compraron, they bought them for me
+- se la envié, I sent it to her

+---

 #### Reference